 News.

-Notes are produced for record-keeping and methodology development.
-Each entry below is a dated working paper or research note.
-Where a figure is referenced, it is reconstructible from a versioned notebook and a dated data snapshot; where a snapshot is no longer available, the entry is withdrawn rather than re-cut.
+The file is organised as a short curriculum.
+Each entry is a dated working paper or note; where a figure is referenced, it is reconstructible from a versioned notebook and a dated data snapshot, and where a snapshot is no longer available the entry is withdrawn rather than re-cut.
+New here?
+Begin with the method, then read where you like.

 Read the note-